Sundergarh: Transport

 Sundargarh is connected to all major towns in Odisha by road.
 It is connected to Rourkela and Sambalpur by State Highway 10.

 The nearest railway station is Jharsuguda railway station.

 The nearest airport is Jharsuguda Airport which is 27 kilometers from the town.

 Politics

-The current MLA from Sundargarh Assembly Constituency is Kusum Tete of BJP, who won the seat in by-elections in 2006 after Sushama Patel who won the seat by election due to the death of her husband and seating MLA Sankarsan Naik who won the seat in the 2004 general election.
+The current MLA from Sundargarh Assembly Constituency is Jogesh Singh of BJD, who won the seat in the general election in 2024 after Kusum Tete, who won the legislative assembly seat in 2019 after Sushama Patel who won the seat by election due to the death of her husband and seating MLA Sankarsan Naik who won the seat in the 2004 general election.
 Previous MLAs from this seat were Kishore Chandra Patel who won this seat representing INC in 1995 and in 1977, and also representing INC(I) in 1980, and Bharatendra Shekhar Deo who won this seat representing JD in 1990 and representing JNP in 1985.

 Sundargarh is part of Sundargarh (Lok Sabha constituency).
 The current Member of Parliament is Jual Oram from BJP.